jahrik/docker-jenkins-ansible/README.md

 Based on [jenkins/jenkins:almalinux](https://hub.docker.com/r/jenkins/jenkins/tags)

-This makes kicking off Ansible playbooks from Jenkins Pipelines easy
+Makes kicking off Ansible playbooks from Jenkins Pipelines easy.

+Should run on both amd64 and arm64 architectures.

 Install the [Ansible Plugin](https://plugins.jenkins.io/ansible/) to Jenkins and you've got yourself an alternative to Ansible Tower or AWX